crowinlearnings-devops/Github-Actions-Learning/README.md

 -   Must execute a shell script or action(must have one step in job)
 -   Can be conditional
 -   Steps are executed in order

+Jobs are running in two types:
+    -   parallel (default behaviour)
+    -   sequential